 - Swapping crypto for crypto, like Bitcoin to Ether.

-- Using crypto to buy goods or services
+- Using crypto to buy goods or services.

-Capital gains discount
+Capital Gains Tax discount

 In countries where a capital gains discount applies for holding, crypto is usually afforded the same discount on disposal.

 - USA: The IRS applies a lower Capital Gains Tax rate of 15% or 20% for assets held more than a year.

 - Australia: The ATO gives a 50% discount on capital gains from assets held more than a year.